FAQs

 Is delivery included in the subscription price?

 Spring Wonder Boxes: Yes, tracked courier delivery is included anywhere in New Zealand.
-Rural addresses incur a one-time $15 surcharge (this covers all 5 deliveries).
+Rural addresses incur a one-time $35 surcharge (this covers all 5 deliveries).
 We send all boxes via GoSweetSpot, and you’ll receive email notifications when your package is on the way.

-Spring Sampler Box: Shipping is not included.
+The Sensory Box and Everyday Wonders: Shipping is not included.
 Price is calculated at check-out.

 Can I gift these boxes for Christmas (or other occasions)?

-To order as a gift, just select 'Send as a Gift' when ordering.
 See our Gifting page for full details.

 Can I change or cancel my subscription?